 These items can be uploaded at the bottom of the application.
-Online applications must be received by Monday, August 3, at 5:00 p.m.
+Online applications, along with the required application materials noted above, must be received no later than Monday, August 31, at 5:00 p.m.
 (Eastern).
-The required application materials noted above can be submitted after the application deadline, but must be received by Monday, August 17.
-If you are unable to upload these documents by August 17, please email firstname.lastname@example.org to let us know.
+If you are unable to upload these documents by August 31, please email firstname.lastname@example.org to let us know.

 Due to limited space, this is a selective program.
 Each year, we aim to bring to campus a diverse group of students from different backgrounds and experiences.
 Participation in HOME is not an indication of any admissions decision and your application to Johns Hopkins will not be negatively impacted if you are unable to attend HOME.
 Don’t hesitate to contact us at the email address noted above if you have any questions.

 Please do not make travel arrangements for the program until you have been contacted about your application status.

 Students attending the HOME program are invited to stay overnight in a residence hall room with a current Johns Hopkins student host for the duration of the program.
 If you have any special requirements, please let us know on your registration form.
 If your parents would like to visit the campus during your stay for the HOME program, they will need to arrange their own accommodations (see Information for Parents below).

 - Classroom visits.
 Based on time of arrival, you may have the opportunity to sit in on various classes from a variety of academic disciplines.

 - Welcome by university administration.
 Join the staff as they welcome you to campus and let you know what to expect during your time here for the HOME Program.